-Middle Grade books are aimed at children 7 to 14, although they often are further divided into yound middle grade (7-10), "normal" middle grade (8-12), and upper middle grade (9-14).
+Middle grade books are aimed at children ages 7-14, although they often are further divided into young middle grade (7-10), middle grade (8-12), and upper middle grade (9-14).

-The main character of such a tale should be at least the same age as the intended readership, probably closer to 2 years older, as kids tend to prefer to read about older characters.
-Ages 10-12 are most popular since teenagers drift into YA audiences.
+The main character of a middle grade book should be at least the same age as the intended readership.
+As a general rule, kids prefer to read about characters 1-2 years older than themselves. , Ages 10-12 are most popular for MG main characters since teenager characters drift into YA themes and audiences.

-Because these books are written for children who can read fairly well, these books can be written in such a way that adults enjoy them too.
+Because MG books are written for children who can read fairly well, these books can be written in such a way that adults enjoy them too.
 There is not much dumbing down in terms of vocabulary or grammar, although sentences still remain fairly approachable and avoid getting too poetic.
-The plotlines also can be complex, with characters who might not be full good or evil, twists and surprises that are far from obvious, mysteries that can't be solved on the first page, etc. Those simple stories are for beginner or chapter books.
+The plotlines also can be complex, with characters who might not be fully good or evil, mysteries that can't be solved on the first page, etc.

 The stakes of the books should be very personal and the effects of the villain should be directly on the main character.
 A dictator who has conquered the known world will have large political and military issues, but these are a little large to be tackled in a middle grade book.
-In Harry Potter and the Philosopher’s Stone Voldemort threatened the safety of the known world by breaking into Harry’s own school.
-In The Lightning Thief, Percy Jackson takes on a war between the gods in order to save his mother, not to free the world or stop a war.
+In Harry Potter and the Philosopher’s Stone, Voldemort threatened the safety of the known world by breaking into Harry’s own school.
+In The Lightning Thief, Percy Jackson takes on a war between the gods in order to save his mother.
 The antagonist can be powerful and have a wide reach, but the main character’s goals still need to be very personal and immediate, like the worlds of the kids that are reading these books.